koriolismsu/koriolismsu.github.io/papers.md

 ---

 ## Peer-Reviewed papers
+1. Shanin, A.V., Korolkov, A.I., Artemov, N.M., Assier, R.C.
+(2026).
+Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$.
+Submitted to Memoirs of the AMS [Arxiv](https://arxiv.org/pdf/2412.02481)

 1. Korolkov, A.I.,  Assier, R.C. & Kisil, A.V.
 (2025).
 On an analogy between the Wiener–Hopf formulations of discrete and continuous diffraction problems.
 Submitted to IMA J. Appl.
-Math., 2025 [Arxiv](https://arxiv.org/pdf/2507.04979)
+Math.,  [Arxiv](https://arxiv.org/pdf/2507.04979)

 1. Korolkov, A. I., & Kisil, A. V. (2025).
 Recycling solutions of boundary value problems: the Wiener--Hopf perspective on embedding formula.
 In R. Soc.
 Open Sci.
 12241782. [link](https://royalsocietypublishing.org/doi/10.1098/rsos.241782) [ArXiv](https://arxiv.org/pdf/2410.08684)